A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

 }\fi Figure \r{Fig:RSNA3} reports a T1-weighted MR image of different brain tumors.
-The most striking difference between the T1-weighted and FLAIR images is that the white matter (WM) which is the exterior part inside of the skull is very bright -- but still less bright than tumors -- in the T1-weighted MR image while it is dark gray, thereby pixels of the WM being close to 0.
-Therefore, the existence of the WM in the T1-weighted MR image tends to consign successful segmentation of tumors only to a more challenging problem.
-This is why the FLAIR image is more preferred for the segmentation.
-As already noticed, the T1-weighted image in Figure \r{Fig:RSNA3} shows more false positives.
-A point worth noting here is that the proposed method successfully segmented the tumor only -- which is in the small blue circle in the middle figure -- even in the presence of the WM; this closely accords with the fact that the WM is less bright than the tumor, thereby being ignored by the proposed method.
-Even though the performance of the image segmentation deteriorated in the T1-weighted image, this issue can be easily resolved in that both the T1-weighted and FLAIR images from the same patient are tried for the segmentation of tumors, and hence, only commonly segmented images are used for detecting tumors.
-During this process, the issue of the false positive error due to the WM can be alleviated to a great extent.
+The most striking difference between the T1-weighted and FLAIR images is the white matter (WM) that is the exterior part inside the skull.
+In the T1-weighted MR image, the WM is very bright -- but still less bright than tumors -- and displays a numeric figure between 0 and 1 as its pixel value while it is dark gray in the FLAIR image with its pixel value being almost 0.
+Therefore, the existence of the WM in the T1-weighted MR image tends to render successful segmentation of tumors only more challenging.
+This is why the FLAIR image is preferred for the segmentation.
+As already noticed, the T1-weighted image in Figure \r{Fig:RSNA3} shows more FPS pixels.
+A point worth noting here is that the proposed method successfully segmented the tumor only -- which is in the small blue circle in the middle figure -- even in the T1-weighted image; this closely accords with the fact that the WM is less bright than the tumor, thereby correctly specified as a normal cell by the proposed method.
+Even though the performance of the image segmentation deteriorated in the T1-weighted image, this issue can be easily resolved in that both the T1-weighted and FLAIR images from the same patient are simultaneously tried for the segmentation of tumors, and hence, only commonly segmented pixels are used for detecting tumors.
+During this process, the issue of the FPS pixels due to the WM can be alleviated to a great extent.
+Unfortunately, the dataset from Baid et al.\,\,\cite{Baid2021}, however, does not provide the FLAIR and T1-weighted images together, and hence, a further analysis is not viable.

 There are other types of MR images such as T2-weighted and quantitative susceptibility mapping (QSM) images.
-Using the T2-weighted and QSM images together will further enhance the performance of the proposed method.
+Using the T2-weighted and QSM images together with those two other images will further enhance the performance of the proposed method.